llorenzana/EC551-Temple-Run/README.md

 The player controls a character who is fleeing from a group of **Evil Demon Monkeys**.
 The game takes place on a 3-lane pathway in which the player must navigate through various obstacles by using an associated keyboard key or using our arduino game controller.

 ### 2. Obstacles & Mechanics:
 The path is filled with obstacles such as [rocks](https://github.com/llorenzana/EC551-Temple-Run/blob/ba1a577e85239d2e4d2718023eed6645fe025ff0/artwork/rock.png) and [trees](https://github.com/llorenzana/EC551-Temple-Run/blob/ba1a577e85239d2e4d2718023eed6645fe025ff0/artwork/tree.png).
 The obstacles are generated using a pseudo-random generator with three states indicating where it is on the screen.
-The player can press a **J**  to jump, hold **A** or tilt the controller left to move into the leftmost lane, or hold **D** or tilt the controller left to move into the right most lane.
+The player can press a **W**  to jump, hold **A** or tilt the controller left to move into the leftmost lane, or hold **D** or tilt the controller left to move into the right most lane.

 ### 3. Coins:
 As the character runs, they can collect [coins](https://github.com/llorenzana/EC551-Temple-Run/blob/ba1a577e85239d2e4d2718023eed6645fe025ff0/artwork/coin.png).
 These coins are added to the scorekeeper that prints to the terminal.
 These coins are generated using the same pseudo-random generator that spawns the rocks and tree roots.